Suicide awareness

 It’s not an easy subject, but like all tough conversations, discussing suicide and the impact it has on our lives is very important.

-When someone takes their own life the impact is far reaching.
 Families, friends, colleagues and communities may all experience significant grief and loss.

 It doesn’t discriminate, so if you think someone you know is at risk, supporting them to reach out and connect with people who can help has never been more important.